Homeless Youth Estimation Project in Connecticut

 The Connecticut project sought to gain a better understanding of the numbers of young people age 19 or under who were unstably housed, not just those who were living on the street or in homeless shelters.
 In the pie charts to the right, ‘UHY’ refers to ‘unstably housed youth.’

 In Connecticut, 5,439 student respondents reported a total of 930 unduplicated friends or acquaintances who were unstably housed, or a rate of 17 youth per 100 student reporters.
-Between schools, reported rates of unstably housed youth ranged from 12% to 25%, a figure that seemed to vary depending on factors such as the number of students in attendance on survey days and the poverty level of the neighborhoods in which these schools were located.
+Between schools, reported numbers of unstably housed youth fluctuated somewhat depending on factors such as the number of students in attendance on survey days and the poverty level of the neighborhoods in which these schools were located.
 See detailed findings here.

 Homeless and unstably housed students reported in the various Connecticut schools bore substantially similar profiles.
 In each school, the majority of unstably housed youth were reported to be living temporarily with relatives or friends, though 5% were said to be living on the street, in a car or outside.
 Given the frequency with which many unstably housed youth move from place to place, it was not uncommon for reported youth to have lived in multiple settings — with friends, relatives, boyfriends or girlfriends and in shelters, all within a few months or years.
 Length of stay in current living situations varied from a few days to several years, but most youth had lived in their current setting for 12 months or less, suggesting the fluidity of their circumstances.
 Somewhat surprisingly, numbers of homeless and unstably housed adolescents were evenly distributed across grades.
 Sixteen percent had dropped out and 14% had graduated.
 Overall, unstably housed teens were slightly more likely to be male than female — 52% versus 44%, with 2% reported to be transgender (2% did not report).
 Twenty-one percent of reported youth were white; 42% were Hispanic and 18% were African American.